The Real Matilda: Later reception

-The Real Matilda has come to be widely regarded as a landmark text in Australian feminist history, and is frequently compared to Anne Summers's 1975 book Damned Whores and God's Police.
-In comparing the two works, Ann McGrath wrote that while Summers argued for activism, Dixson "prescribed a kind of national psychoanalysis".
-Ann Curthoys has identified The Real Matilda as one of four books published in 1975 and 1976 that marked a "turning point" in the study of Australian women's history.
+The Real Matilda has come to be regarded as a landmark text in the study of Australian feminist history.
+In comparing the work to Anne Summers' 1975 book of feminist history Damned Whores and God's Police, Ann McGrath wrote that while Summers argued for activism, Dixson "prescribed a kind of national psychoanalysis".
+Curthoys has identified The Real Matilda as one of four books published in 1975 and 1976 that marked a "turning point" in the study of Australian women's history.
 The book was described as one of the field's three founding texts by Rosemary Hunter.

 Reviewers of later editions of the book have suggested that it remains a product of the era in which it was written.
-In 1997 Bonnie G. Smith wrote that the book served as a useful historical snapshot of the analytical techniques that were employed by the 1970s women's liberation movement, but that new theoretical developments—such as the emergence of post-colonial scholarship—made its insights less robust.
-Reviewing the book's 3rd edition in 1994, Ann McGrath wrote that Dixson had not been successful in updating and refreshing the book to reflect scholarly advances since the book's initial publication.
-In 2000, Anne Summers wrote in a review of the book's fourth edition that the work had a staying power, but that Dixson had done little to update the premise of her original argument.
+In 1997 Bonnie G. Smith wrote that the book served as a useful historical snapshot of the analytical techniques that were employed by the 1970s women's liberation movement, but that new theoretical developments—such as the emergence of post-colonial scholarship—had made its insights less robust.
+Reviewing the book's third edition in 1994, McGrath wrote that Dixson had not been successful in updating and refreshing the book to reflect scholarly advances since the book's initial publication, and that criticism of recent historiography that had been added to the new edition detracted from the work.
+In 2000, Summers wrote in a review of the book's fourth edition that the work had a staying power, but that Dixson had done little to update the premise of her original argument.